WEBSITE AUDITOR TOOL

 The solution can be a link to Google with more explanation on the error itself but any technical person dealing with your website will understand the problem and should be able to solve it.
 If they can’t then simply that person is the wrong engineer for your website.

 In the image below you can see very easily if there are errors, warnings or just info messages about your site.

 To rank in any search engine, a website must be crawlable otherwise it just cannot be indexed.

-This sound all too logic isn’t it?
-However if your website has 100 pages of fantastic content but search engines have only indexed 75 then you obviously would like to know which pages are not indexed and the reason why because then you can take action.
+This sound all too logical isn’t it?
+However, if your website has 100 pages of fantastic content but search engines have only indexed 75 then you obviously would like to know which pages are not indexed and the reason why because then you can take action.

 Everyone has seen the 404 errors which basically means that the webpage cannot be found.
 Maybe it has been deleted, maybe there is another reason, the point is that a 404 error gives a bad behaviour and visitors might leave your website.